Ha-Tek/Python-projects/README.md

 \end{equation*}

 - Applying the Nelder-Mead algorithm, the algorithm arrives at the solution $x_1=3$ and $x_2=1$ with $\lambda_{max}=4$.
-Consequently, the simplex steps of the algorithm that leads to the optimal solution are provided.
+Consequently, the simplex steps of the algorithm that leads to the optimal solution are provided in the form of animation graphics.

 # 3. Machine Learning Classification Algorithms